 Installation of the antenna connection in the rear wall of the housing

-So that the external antenna can later be connected outside of the housing, now the screw connection must be attached.
+So that the external antenna can later be connected outside the housing, the screw connection must now be attached.

-Once you have completed these steps, you can close the back of the housing.
-Make sure that you do not pinch the very sensitive antenna cable.
+Once you have completed these steps, the rear panel of the housing can be closed again.
+Be careful not to pinch the very sensitive antenna cable.

-And then enjoy an increased wireless range of your self-made Bluetooth box. 🙂
+And then enjoy the increased radio range of your self-made Bluetooth box. 🙂

 Have fun with the project